antipodes-medical/material-input/README.md

     /* the text font family of the input */
     --material-input-text-font-family: inherit;

+    /* the text font size of the input */
+    --material-input-text-font-size: inherit;

     /* the text letter spacing of the input */
     --material-input-text-letter-spacing: inherit;